AdobeDocs/commerce-php/src/pages/developer/components/message-queues/object-states.md

 ---
-group: php-developer-guide
-title: Handling outdated in-memory object states
-functional_areas:
-  - Configuration
-  - System
+title: Handling Outdated In-Memory Object States | Commerce PHP Extensions
+description: Re-instantiate Adobe Commerce and Magento Open source memory state using the PoisonPill interface after updating the store configuration in the Admin.
 ---

+# Handling outdated in-memory object states

 When Adobe Commerce or Magento Open Source is launched, the store's configuration is loaded into memory.
 The application uses the in-memory configuration for queue message transactions.
-When the store's configuration is updated in the admin, the copy in memory does not refresh automatically, resulting in an outdated in-memory object state.
+When the store's configuration is updated in Admin, the copy in memory does not refresh automatically, resulting in an outdated in-memory object state.

 To ensure the copy in memory is re-instantiated after an update, use the `PoisonPill` interfaces available in the MessageQueue module.
 There are three type of the `PoisonPill` interfaces: